MicrosoftDocs/fabric-docs/docs/governance/domains.md

 ### Default domain

-A default domain is a domain that has been defined as the default domain for specified users and/or specified security groups.
-When you define a domain as the default domain for specified users and/or specified security groups, the following happens:
+A default domain is a domain that has been defined as the default domain for specified users and/or security groups.
+When you define a domain as the default domain for specified users and/or security groups, the following happens:

 1. The system scans the organization's workspaces.
 When it finds a workspace whose admin is a specified user or member of a specified security group:
     * If the workspace already has a domain assignment, it is preserved.
 The default domain doesn't override the current assignment.